-Given a permutation $\pi$ that avoids $123$ we define its \emph{boundary grid}, $\bg{\pi}$, as the set of $1$-by-$1$ boxes whose corners have integer coordinates, with the requirement that the lower left corner of each box is north-west of a left-to-right minimum, and the upper right corner of each box is south-east of a right-to-left maximum.
-For example, the boundary grid of $21543$ is the boundary grid in Figure~\ref{fig:niceboundary}.
+\begin{definition} Given a permutation $\pi$ that avoids $123$ we define its \emph{boundary grid}, $\bg{\pi}$, as: (1) the collection of $1$-by-$1$ boxes whose corners have integer coordinates, with the requirement that the lower left corner of each box is northeast of a left-to-right minimum, and the upper right corner of each box is southwest of a right-to-left maximum; and (2) the collection of points which are either a left-to-right minimum, or a right-to-left maximum. \end{definition}

+For example, the boundary grid of $87625143$ is the boundary grid in Figure~\ref{fig:niceboundary}.
+For a permutation $\pi$ we create its (\emph{boundary}) \emph{encoding}, $\benc{\pi}$, by writing the number of points in each box of the boundary grid of $\bd{\pi}$; see Figure~\ref{fig:niceboundary} (right).

-We now generalise the construction of the $132$- and $123$-cores above:
+We generalize the construction of the $132$- and $123$-cores above: